No-one9/carRental/README.md

 - `CarRentalApp/static/js/main.js`: Core frontend functionality, animations, and navigation.
 - `CarRentalApp/static/admin/`: Admin dashboard assets, plugins, and scripts.
 - `CarRentalApp/static/scss/`: SCSS source files for custom styles.

-## Contributing

-If you wish to contribute or extend the project, please fork the repository and submit a pull request.

 ## License